ImperialLabs/slapi/README.md

 This should work in Visual Studio Code when selecting the `Sinatra` debug option, however sometimes it seems you need to restart all of Visual Studio Code.

 When running in Visual Studio Code, Sinatra tends to run on port 9292.

+The settings for Visual Studio Code can be found in the `launch.json` file.

 ### Running the docker container